luciano200x/gpt4ll/README.md

 # GPT4LL
 #### Video demo: https://youtu.be/JZoX-K1C7mo
+The video shows the Lite version of the app (with the core functionality).
+The full version is in the main branch of this project.
 #### Description:
   * Personal chatbot: The main function of the project
   * Chat storage: I store all the chats in a database.
 You can access them anytime by extending the menu.
 Each chat has a summarize subject title that gives you a brief overview of what was talked about.
   * Chat editing: You can edit any chat that you had by clicking on the Edit button.
 You can change the content of the chat.
 You can also add or delete messages from the chat.